AntonioFalcaoJr/EventualShop/README.md

         1 - If necessary, the entity creates a failure event;
         2 - If necessary, the entity changes state based on the failure event;
-        3 - The failure event is persisted in the store;
+        3 - If the entity had its state changed, the failure event is persisted in the store;
         4 - The failure event is published to the exchange.

 State transition during events applying: